-If you need a bite to eat, check out Turn 4 Cafe on the museum’s second floor on weekdays from 8am to 3pm.
+If you need a bite to eat, check out Turn 4 Cafe on the museum’s second-floor weekdays from 8 am to 3 pm.

 Quench Your Thirst at Rooftop Bars

-If you are looking for a hip and urban bar, check out From The Rooftop or Don Woods’ Say When to enjoy tasty cocktails and modern music.
+If you want a hip and urban bar, check out From The Rooftop or Don Woods’ Say When to enjoy tasty cocktails and modern music.
 The ever-changing weekly events and local DJs will have you hooked for sure.

 Golf Like a Pro

-Thanks to the many sunny days and beautiful courses, golfing is popular in Phoenix.
-There are many different golf courses throughout the state, each with unique features and challenges.
+The many sunny days and beautiful courses make golfing popular in Phoenix.
+There are many courses, each with unique features and challenges.
 So whether you are a beginner or an experienced golfer, there is a course for you.

-If you’re up for a drive, check out the Quintero Golf Club.
-It was among the top 40 golf courses in the US in 2019 and is definitely worth a visit.
+Finally, if you’re up for a drive, check out the Quintero Golf Club.
+It was among the top 40 golf courses in the US in 2019 and is worth a visit.

 Tubing on the Salt River

-The river offers a variety of activities, including swimming, fishing, and kayaking.
+The Salt River river offers a variety of activities, including paddle boarding, fishing, and kayaking.
 But tubing is by far the most popular activity.
-Tubing is fun for the whole family (as long as your kids are over 48″ tall) and is open from May 1 to late September.
-You can bring your own tube or rent one from the many companies near the river.
+Tubing is fun for the whole family and is open from May 1 to late September.
+You can bring a tube or rent one.

 If you go on a weekend, get there early to avoid the crowds.
 And don’t forget to pack plenty of sunscreen and water.